-The avocado contains a good amount of monounsaturated fats that your body can easily burn for energy.
+This creamy fruit contains a good amount of monounsaturated fats that your body can easily burn for energy.
 Yet it is very low in sugar, making it one of the safest fruits to eat, especially if you’re suffering from insulin resistance-related health conditions.
-And did you know that the avocado can have higher potassium content than a banana?
+And did you know that avocados pack even more potassium than bananas?

-There’s no denying that avocados should be a staple in your shopping list, but make sure to use them wisely, so they will not go to waste.
+There’s no denying that avocados should be a staple in your shopping list, but its important to use them wisely so they don’t go to waste.
 Here are three simple tips to ensure that each avocado you buy is well worth your money.

-2. Separate the halves from the seed by holding each half and twisting them in the opposite directions.
+- Separate the halves from the seed by holding each half and twisting them in the opposite directions.
+Remove the seed.

 Avocados are also ideal for people who suffer from lactose intolerance and can’t use dairy products like milk, butter, or cream when cooking.